whosonfirst/go-whosonfirst-sql/README.md

-# go-whosonfirst-sql
+# go-whosonfirst-database

-Go package implementing common properties for SQL-based Who's On First databases
+Go package implementing common properties and methods working with Who's On First databases

 ## Documentation